 - Population III stars (the first generation) are theoretical and thought to be long extinct, but would have contained no metals at all.

-Here’s the bottom line: the human body is made up of 65% oxygen atoms, 18% carbon, 10% hydrogen, 3% nitrogen, 1.5% calcium, 1% phosphorous… in short, you are made 100% of atoms, and 100% of those (non-hydrogen) atoms came out of long dead stars… there is simply no other way to generate them.
+The human body is made up of 65% oxygen atoms, 18% carbon, 10% hydrogen, 3% nitrogen, 1.5% calcium, 1% phosphorous… in short, you are made 100% of atoms, and 100% of those (non-hydrogen) atoms came out of long dead stars… there is simply no other way to generate them.
 You are literally stardust.
 Every non-hydrogen atom in your body came from a star, but not one came from a star that you see in the sky today.
 They — and we — are descended from those generations of stars that died long before us.
 The stars that dot the night skies of today are made of the same stuff, our atomic cousins.

 — Carl Sagan, Cosmos, Ep.
 9, PBS, 1980

 And you might notice the above caveats regarding hydrogen… as pointed out previously the hydrogen atoms are even older!
-You are a sculpture some 13 billion years in the making, using materials brought together from across vast distances of the universe.
+Your body is a sculpture some 13 billion years in the making, using materials brought together from across vast distances of the universe.
 The five most common elements in the universe are hydrogen, helium, oxygen, carbon and nitrogen.
 The most common elements in your body are oxygen, carbon, hydrogen and nitrogen; helium aside (which is a noble gas & chemically inert), your body reflects — virtually in kind — the makeup of the universe around you.
 The ingredients that result in life are the elements that are most common throughout the universe.

 In order that we might live stars in the billions, tens of billions, hundreds of billions even, have died.
 The iron in our blood, the calcium in our bones, the oxygen that fills our lungs each time we take a breath — all were cooked in the furnaces of stars which expired long before the earth was born.